-Government agencies have an interest in supporting commercial initiatives that will address the highly political and social issues around factors contributing to climate change and specifically air pollution.
-One of the largest contributors of air pollution in Canada's cities is by vehicles5.
+One of the largest contributors of air pollution in Canada's cities is by vehicles3.
 Federal, State and Provincial and municipal programs support such initiatives in two ways:

-- Legislation, such as, in Canada, the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations (part of the Canadian Environmental Protection Act of 1999 and amended in July 2015)6 or, in the U.S. Heavy-Duty (Tractor-Trailer) Greenhouse Gas Regulations (2008) adopted by the California Environment Protection Agency7. - Funding, such as, in Canada, Sustainable Development Technology Canada, a \$915 million fund supporting the development of 'clean-tech' solutions invited Freightera to submit a proposal, yet to be fulfilled; also, SmartWay, a cooperative emissions reduction program administered by the US Environmental Protection Agency and Natural Resources Canada, who offer grants to development partners within the freight industry.
-In 2016, SmartWay provided \$20,000 contract to Freightera to support their low emission initiatives.
-A second contract is being considered for 2018. - Industry associations exist to support businesses within their sector and there are trucking and other transportation sector associations in almost every Province and State, providing a wealth of resources for service providers.
+- Legislation, such as, in Canada, the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations (part of the Canadian Environmental Protection Act of 1999 and amended in July 2015)4 or, in the U.S. Heavy-Duty (Tractor-Trailer) Greenhouse Gas Regulations (2008) adopted by the California Environment Protection Agency5. - Funding, such as, in Canada, Sustainable Development Technology Canada, a \$915 million fund supporting the development of 'clean-tech' solutions, and SmartWay, a cooperative emissions reduction program administered by the US Environmental Protection Agency and Natural Resources Canada. - Industry associations exist to support businesses within their sector and there are trucking and other transportation sector associations in almost every Province and State, providing a wealth of resources for service providers.
 The information available will assist greatly in identifying potential Client partners, and providing statistical data on related environmental matters.
 Moreover, as an associate member of some key organizations, Freightera may use industry hosted events such as trade shows and conventions to build lasting relationships, foster good relations and further promote the business.